gibbok/notes-web-vitals/README.md

 Tool that runs Lighthouse during project builds and deploys to assist with performance regression testing.
 It presents a Lighthouse report along with pull requests, and tracks performance metrics over time.

 Used when:

 - Finding performance improvement opportunities during development in both local and staging environments.
 - Where performance regression testing is needed to preserve good user experiences.

 Do not use when:

-- Not developers are involved
+- Not developers are involved.
-- It is not a substitute for field data
+- It is not a substitute for field data.

 Notes: